IR-2011-117: IRS Releases Guidance on Foreign Financial Asset Reporting

 Duke Law Firm serves as the key to unlock the complexities of today's wealth protection and asset protection world.
-We facilitate and implement the proper solutions for clients on a worldwide basis through trusts and/or entities and working directly with custodial banks/foreign asset managers, trusts companies and certified public accountants.
+We facilitate and implement the proper solutions for clients on a worldwide basis through trusts and/or entities and working directly with custodial banks/foreign asset managers, trusts companies, chartered accountants and certified public accountants.

 We represent clients in worthwhile opportunities by utilizing our knowledge, experience and expertise to make a difference.